Events, Talks and Visits

 Talks and visits for groups in further and higher education

-We deliver a limited number of specialised talks/workshops for groups of undergraduate and postgraduate students.
 To make enquiries, please contact: firstname.lastname@example.org or telephone 0131 535 1354.

 Archivists from the NRS run evening classes in palaeography on behalf of the University of Edinburgh's Office of Lifelong Learning.
 This practical course in Scottish Handwriting covering the period 1500-1700 takes place at General Register House.